alexdpunkt/node-aquastreamxt-api/README.md

-#Aquastream XT addon for Node.js
+#Node.js Addon for Aquastream XT
 ##Introduction

-This is a native Node.js addon for communicating with the Aquastream XT USB device.
+This is a native Node.js Addon for communicating with the Aquastream XT USB device.

 Currently it is *read-only*, so you can't send any feature reports to the device yet.